zoldort/zoldort.github.io/index.md

-Hello and welcome to this blog.
-Edit the `index.md` file to change this content.
-All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
-You can include images:
+zoldort's perfunctory blog, folowing fastai's guide

+check out fastai's logo:
 ![Image of fast.ai logo](images/logo.png)

 ## This is a title

-And you can include links, like this [link to fast.ai](https://www.fast.ai).
-Posts will appear after this file.
+(zoldort's note: it is indeed a title)

+and now, here are some posts?